Marvin Wilson (American football)

-Marvin Wilson (born September 5, 1998) is an American football defensive tackle for the Philadelphia Eagles of the National Football League (NFL).
+Marvin Wilson (born September 5, 1998) is an American professional football defensive tackle for the Birmingham Stallions of the United Football League (UFL).
 He played college football at Florida State and signed with the Cleveland Browns as an undrafted free agent in 2021.

 Professional career

 Cleveland Browns

-Wilson signed with the Cleveland Browns following the 2021 NFL Draft on May 3, 2021.
+Wilson signed with the Cleveland Browns following the 2021 NFL draft on May 3, 2021.
 Wilson was waived by the Browns on August 31, 2021.

 Philadelphia Eagles

 On September 2, 2021, Wilson was signed to the Philadelphia Eagles practice squad.
 Wilson made his NFL debut on January 8, 2022, in the Eagles' week 18 game against the Dallas Cowboys, collecting 3 combined tackles in the 51-26 loss.
 He signed a reserve/future contract with the Eagles on January 18, 2022.

 On August 30, 2022, Wilson was waived by the Eagles and signed to the practice squad the next day.
+He was released on April 30, 2023.
+Wilson was re-signed by the Eagles on August 19, 2023.
+He was released on August 29, 2023.

+On October 10, 2023, the Minnesota Vikings hosted Wilson for a workout, but no deal was reached.

+Birmingham Stallions

+On November 9, 2023, Wilson was signed by the Philadelphia Stars of the United States Football League (USFL), but was immediately traded to the Birmingham Stallions with safety Cody Brown in exchange for guard Gray Davis and offensive tackle Ryan Pope.
+Wilson re-signed with the Stallions on August 14, 2024.